 Those statistics, which Sarah did not know at the time, come from the Guttmacher Institute, where Dr. Rachel K. Jones has researched abortion for two decades and discovered that, counter to common political and dramatic narratives, many if not most American women receiving abortions do so for reasons related to the wellbeing — often financial — of the children they already have.

 It seems that, more than ever, red states are determined to limit the autonomy women have over their own bodies when it comes to their medical care.
-Just recently Georgia passed a ‘heartbeat’ ban bill that would ban abortions at six weeks of pregnancy, which is about two weeks after a missed period, long before most women even think they could be pregnant.
-The bill will take effect on January 1, 2020, and also stipulates legal punishments for women who travel outside of the state to obtain basic medical care and people who help them travel as co-conspirators in murder.
+Texas and Georgia are among the states that have passed ‘heartbeat’ ban bills that ban abortions at six weeks of pregnancy, which is about two weeks after a missed period, long before most women even think they could be pregnant.
+Georgia’s bill, which was struck down as unconstitutional last year, also stipulated legal punishments for women who traveled outside of the state to obtain basic medical care and people who help them travel as co-conspirators in murder.
 The only exception that would allow women to obtain abortion in the state, which is a federally mandated law, would be in the case of rape or incest.
-It also criminalizes women for having miscarriages if it can be determined if it is ‘their fault.’
+It also criminalized women for having miscarriages if it can be determined if it is ‘their fault.’
 It’s worth noting that medication abortion and miscarriage are not medically discernible from one another, and that criminalizing someone for having a miscarriage would not be a reliable determination.

-Alabama just passed an anti-abortion bill in Mid-May that would criminalize all abortions, even in the case of rape and incest, and would imprison all doctors who perform abortions for 99 years.
+This week, Texas passed Senate Bill 8 effectively outlawing abortion in the state and deputizing private citizens to enforce the new law.
+The Supreme Court has so far failed to intervene, potentially dealing a fatal blow to Roe v.
+Wade.
+Alabama passed an anti-abortion bill in Mid-May that would criminalize all abortions, even in the case of rape and incest, and would imprison all doctors who perform abortions for 99 years.
 Ohio passed another version of the heartbeat bill, which would ban all abortions two weeks after a missed period, and provides no exceptions in the case of rape or incest.
 More than 4,000 women in Ohio were raped in the year of 2017 alone.
 Other states have followed suit with similar legislation: Kentucky, Louisiana, Missouri, Mississippi, Arkansas, South Carolina, Oklahoma, and Tennessee have passed heartbeat bans, bans earlier than 24 weeks, or similar and even passed trigger laws that would immediately outlaw abortion should Roe v.
 Wade be overturned.
 Which is, of course, the logical endpoint of all of these bills.
 On their face, they violate Roe v.
 Wade, and should these laws and the legal fight that will surely surround them get all the way to the Supreme Court, women may no longer have the right to choose.